arafatm/arafatm.github.io/secret/interview.system.design.md

 | Send packet CA -> ND -> CA              | 150m ns = 150 ms |

 A Google software engineer built a tool to visualize Dr. Dean’s numbers.
-The tool also takes the time factor into consideration.
-Figures 2-1 shows the visualized latency numbers as of 2020 (source of figures: reference material [3]).
+The tool also takes the time factor into consideration. __Figure__s 2-1 shows the visualized latency numbers as of 2020 (source of figures: reference material [3]).

 ![latency](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/02.01.png)

-By analyzing the numbers in Figure 2-1, we get the following conclusions:
+By analyzing the numbers in __Figure__ 2-1, we get the following conclusions:
 - Memory is fast but the disk is slow.
 - Avoid disk seeks if possible.
 - Simple compression algorithms are fast.